xiaoxianyu-office/mm/skills/mechanics/leap.md

 ==============

 Causes the mob to leap through the air at the target.
-Leap calculates a projecitle-like trajectory so that the mob will land directly on top of the target if the velocity is great enough, otherwise the mob will leap at far as possible towards the target.
+Leap calculates a projectile-like trajectory so that the mob will land directly on top of the target if the velocity is great enough, otherwise the mob will leap at far as possible towards the target.